Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 This path will guide you through deploying {{site.base_gateway}} to a local Docker Desktop Kubernetes cluster.
 Docker Desktop Kubernetes is a tool for running a local Kubernetes cluster in Docker Desktop.

 With this guide you will deploy a Docker Desktop Kubernetes cluster and then use Helm to install {{site.base_gateway}}.
 Please ensure your local system meets the dependencies below before continuing.

+{:.note}
+> Kong services will be published to localhost at the domain name `https://kong.127-0-0-1.nip.io`.
+The [nip.io](https://nip.io) service is used to automatically resolve this domain to the localhost address.

 ## Dependencies